-Also ensure that your vegan stock is certified gluten-free.
+Also ensure that your vegan vegetable stock is certified gluten-free.
 And check that your vegan cream is free from gluten ingredients.

 Pinhead oatmeal are also known as steel-cut oats or Irish oatmeal.
 Rolled oats are the quick cook variety that is usually sold as porridge oats.
 Both varieties originate from oats but are simply processed differently.

 Pinhead oatmeal has undergone less processing with the whole oat groats being sliced into little pieces.
 As some of the groat kernel remain this kind of oats take slightly longer to cook, has more texture and a nuttier flavour.
 Quick cook oats have also been sliced but are further rolled into flat flakes that as a result are quick to cook.

 Sixth century Irish folks who prepared this broth would have processed the oats by hand to create the pinhead oatmeal so if to keep this recipe traditional use pinhead oatmeal if possible.
 But if rolled oats are more easily sourced, and this variety can be less expensive, then don't sweat it just use them!
 I would.